Neuroscience and Storytelling

 The most impactful stories leave us understanding something more deeply than we did before.

-Research has found that organizations should design learning programs that maximize the insights that participants generate themselves.
-The epiphany moments, the realisation, is far more impactive than the presentation of ‘external’ information, facts and data.
+Research has found that organisations should design learning programs that maximise the insights that participants generate themselves.
+Those epiphany moments, when we are caught up in a narrative or when realisation occurs and the penny drops, are far more impactive than the presentation of ‘external’ and remote information, facts and figures.

-In these studies, insight was identified as that moment when we transition from “I don’t understand this” to the “Aha!” revelation.
+In such studies, insight is identified as that moment when we transition from “I don’t understand this” to the “Aha!” revelation.

 How can we use this work in our daily work life?

-Having two-way conversations increases reflection.
-Raises a sense of relatedness in our brains, and builds connections.
+Having two-way conversations increases reflection, raises a sense of relatedness in our brains, and builds connections.
+Communication is a two-way street and storytelling can be done in a conversational manner too.

 Social media is a great way to use stories.
 Stories of the impact of our work.
 Stories about experiences we’ve had and things we’ve encountered.